 Cost: The cost of the train varies, but is approximately € 20.

----> If you need to get to ROME to the Fiumicino airport from Siena, BUS is the best way to go!
-Train takes a long time, as there is no direct connection, you either have to go to Florence or to Chiusi and change trains before continuing on.
+---> If you need to get to ROME to the Fiumicino airport from Siena, BUS+TRAIN is the best way to go!
+Just train takes a long time, as there is no direct connection so you either have to go to Florence or to Chiusi and change trains before continuing on.
 Right now, the best solution is to take FLIXBUS from Siena to Rome Tiburtina train station and from there you can continue by train to Rome's Fiumicino airport.
 Take a look at timetables for Flixbus here.
 You can check train timetables on the trenitalia.com website.

 Getting around in Siena without a car